We’ve understood why we need a new approach to leadership to bring us through this time of change.

 The best leaders are the ones who most inspire us.
 The best leaders are the ones who create the best results.
 And the truly great leaders are the ones who create both inspiration and results.

-This means that if we want to define a new approach to leadership in times of change, then we need to find new ways of creating inspiration and results in a changing world.
+This means that if we want to find a new approach to leadership in times of change, we need to find new ways of creating inspiration and results in a changing world.

 Which comes first?